kevgo/text-runner/README.md

 - runs the command given in the code block in the workspace
 - continues the tutorial when the command is finished running
 - a `$` at the beginning of the line is ignored
+- you can [configure](#configuration) path to global binaries that you your code base exports

 <a class="tutorialRunner_runMarkdownInTutrun">
 ```markdown